 A bidding test is a quick A/B test that will help you decide if using in-app bidding is the right monetization strategy for your app business.
 The bidding test enables publishers to compare the performance of a traditional waterfall (A) vs. a hybrid waterfall that includes in-app bidding and traditional instances (B).

 Once activated, the bidding test will divide traffic equally between groups A and B —comparing a traditional vs. bidding hybrid waterfall.

 - Group A will include only traditional instances from a network that has both bidder and non-bidder instances

-- B group will include all active bidders + traditional instances.
-Any traditional instances that are of the same network as a bidder will be automatically filtered out.
+- Group B will include all active bidders + traditional instances.
+Any traditional instances that are of the same network as a bidder will automatically be filtered out.
 For example, if the waterfall includes an ironSource network instance, that instance will be removed because ironSource bidding network will be active

-Step 1: Set up Waterfall
+Step 1: Waterfall Setup

 - Move all instances to Tier 2 (unless you’re running a deal)